beginning of content

 Treatment for neuropathy depends on the cause.
 If the cause is a medicine you are taking, you may need to change your medicine.

-Medicines may be needed to treat nerve pain.
+You may need to take medicines to treat nerve pain.

 Can neuropathy be prevented?